recruit-communications/pyqubo/docs/getting_started.rst

 >>> bqm = model.to_bqm()

 Next, we create :class:`neal.SimulatedAnnealingSampler` and use :func:`sample` method to get the solutions of QUBO as `SampleSet <https://docs.ocean.dwavesys.com/en/stable/docs_dimod/reference/sampleset.html>`_.
-You can use :func:`Model.decode_sampleset` to interpret the :func:`sampleset` object, and it returns `decoded_samples` which is a list of :class:`pyqubo.DecodedSample` object.
+You can use :func:`Model.decode_sampleset` to interpret the `sampleset` object, and it returns `decoded_samples` which is a list of :class:`pyqubo.DecodedSample` object.

 >>> import neal
 >>> sa = neal.SimulatedAnnealingSampler()